GfSE/SpecIF/README.md

 For details see http://specif.de.

 This branch details schema and constraints for the 'fully-flegded' SpecIF.
 It is characterized by
 - A SpecIF data set (container) may have information elements of multiple revisions.
-The identifiers are identical, but the revisions must be different, of course.
+The identifiers are identical and there may be multiple revisions.
 The combination of identifier and revision, called 'key', must be unique, however.
 - Information content may be provided for more than one language.
 - A transformation to ReqIF is possible, if a certain revision level and a certain language is chosen.
 - A lossless transformation from ReqIF is always possible.